pkolchanov/CustomizingPython/pipe.md

 #### Symbables

-The purpose of the symbol table is to resolving scopes.
+The purpose of a symbol table is to resolving scopes.

-Look at Python/symtable.c/symtable_visit_expr.
+Look at `Python/symtable.c/symtable_visit_expr`.
 The function recursively visits the AST and builds symbol tables.
 ```c
 static int
 symtable_visit_expr(struct symtable *st, expr_ty e)